Compare the Market – Meerkats are clever marking, but that’s all (safety)

 The ACCC is considering whether Compare the Market, a price comparison website, should change its name.
 The name implies that it compares the whole market to deliver a better deal.

 Compare the Market (CTM) uses cute Russian meerkat characters Aleksandr Orlov and his Head of IT, Sergei, to push the idea that you are wasting money by, well, not comparing the market for a range of insurance and other services.
-Its parent company also owns iSelect, another price comparison website and many of the insurance products recommended by both are owned by its parent company.
+Its parent company also owns iSelect, another price comparison website and many of the insurance products are also from its parent company.

 ACCC Chair Gina Cass-Gottlieb announced that it is taking a renewed interest in price comparison websites.